Friendly Fraud: What e-Commerce Merchants Need to Know

 Merchants bear much of the burden when it comes to friendly fraud.
 Not only is a merchant out the products or services when a customer fraudulently disputes a legitimate transaction, but they’re also out shipping costs, expensive chargeback costs, and the manpower needed to manage transaction disputes and chargebacks.

-Customer loyalty is also affected by friendly fraud.
+Friendly fraud can also affect customer loyalty.
 Merchants may feel they need to appease longtime customers who have committed friendly fraud, believing it’s easier to write off the cost of an instance of friendly fraud rather than risk the negative social media response and reduced lifetime value of a customer.
 Unfortunately for merchants, accepting friendly fraud may serve to only encourage future bad behavior.

-The rise in friendly fraud has another unintended consequence for merchants: a dramatic rise in false declines.
-Many e-commerce merchants use fraud detection solutions that count on reliable data coming in to make accurate decisions about the legitimacy of a transaction.
-But as friendly fraud rises and legitimate transactions with no red flags are increasingly coded as fraudulent, it wreaks havoc on fraud filters and simple fraud detection rules.
+But, as friendly fraud rises and legitimate transactions with no red flags are increasingly marked as fraudulent, it wreaks havoc on fraud filters and simple fraud detection rules.
 Merchants’ systems begin believing that these legitimate transactions are actually fraudulent, skewing fraud models and increasing the false decline rate.

 Even worse, once a customer experiences a false decline with a merchant, that customer is likely to take their business elsewhere, never to return — adding to a merchant’s financial losses.